mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 }
 ```

+As you can see `HealthCheckBackends` is just a piece of logic which uses the services which we defined above.

+We can move to `LoadBalancer`.

-And the `LoadBalancer` - a service which:
+This will be a service which:
-- accepts any request
+- accepts any request (let's say `"localhost:8080/users/1"`)
 - applies Round Robin to `Backends` (let's say the current backend will be `"localhost:8083"`)
-- updates uri in the following fashion: `"localhost:8080/users/1"` => `"localhost:8083/users/1"`
+- updates uri in the following fashion: `"localhost:8080/users/1"` => `"localhost:8083/users/1"` (so that it hits the correct backend resource)
 - parses uri
 - sends request to uri
 - sends response to the client